 A while back we had a horrible time trying to get Nicholas to go to his room for bed each night.
 We knew it would be a battle before it even began and dreaded it every single night.
 One afternoon, Nicholas started mimicking the Backyardigans and marched around the living room.
 We tried it later that night at bedtime and now, every night we march back to bed without a fuss.

 Let your child explore.
 Explore everything (as long as it won’t harm them obviously).
 Trying to cook dinner?
 Give them their own utensils and bowls and let them “help” you.
 The sun is finally shining after a week of rain?
 Go on a nature walk.
 Let them pick up rocks and leaves, feel the grass, get dirty.
-Set up sensory bins, let them help you out with the household chores (Nicholas loves putting laundry into the washing machine), and again, let them explore!
+Set up sensory bins, let them help you out with the household chores (little man loves putting laundry into the washing machine), and again, let them explore!

 Young children learn best when they are simply exploring the world around them.
 After all, this world is a big place and it’s all new to them.